degoes-consulting/lambdaconf-2015/speakers/markfarrell/typed-racket-workshop/notes.md

 # What Next?

+* There are several Racket libraries that still need explicit type-annotations added to them, e.g. [How do to Design Programs](https://github.com/lexi-lambda/racket-2htdp-typed).
 * In the future, I'd like to try adding an experimental dependently typed functional programming language to Racket, e.g. ```#lang dependent/racket```.
 I wouldn't want this language to try to accodomate the style that untyped Racket programmers program in, nor would I strive for untyped Racket code.
 I'm not a fan of gradual typing: I find too